British Airways celebrated its centenary in 2019.

 Go to sleep in New York.
 Wake up in London.
 BA’s Club World Sleeper Service.

 Club World London City, launched in 2009, BA’s all business class service from London City to New York JFK.
 This became hugely popular with passengers when it launched.
-However, plans to expand the service to other US cities never came to fruition and, in all likelihood, it will be suspended in the medium term
+However, due to COVID-19, the route has been permanently suspended.

 Dreamflight, is an independent charity founded by former BA staff members the raises funds to take hundreds of children with a serious illness or disability to Orlando, Florida.